 The shortcut bar enables you to easily perform frequently repeated tasks.
-The shortcut icons are for Depth and Slope relevant items such as Blade Focus.
+The shortcut icons are for Depth and Slope relevant items such as Bench Elevation, Bench Heading, and Attachment Focus.

 If a shortcut icon is blue, then you must configure that function before the system provides guidance for your machine.
-This includes:
+To do this, tap the blue icon to complete that function or touch and hold the icon to open the relevant settings screen and then edit as required.